Liz Weston: 5 guidelines for holiday tipping

 Guides published by etiquette experts don't always agree on what's appropriate.
 What people actually do is another matter altogether.

-Only about half of Americans give any holiday tips, according to a recent Consumer Reports survey, and those who do tip often give less than the amounts recommended by etiquette experts.
+Only about half of Americans give any holiday tips, according to a recent Consumer Reports survey, and those who do tip, often give less than the amounts recommended by etiquette experts.
 For example, 56 percent of those who had housekeepers gave them a tip, and the median amount was $50.
 The manners mavens at the Emily Post Institute suggests the tip equal the cost of one visit, which according to HomeAdvisor averages at $167.

 Plenty of people don't even realize that holiday tipping is a thing.
 Others want to tip but struggle with budgets already strained by other holiday spending.